 - An applicant must have exhausted high-school curricula options in the subject they wish to take at Reed, or have demonstrated a serious and sustained interest in a subject not offered at the high school.

 - An applicant should present excellent academic and personal records.

 - An applicant must be enrolled at least half time concurrently in high school.

 - If accepted, matriculants must commit to taking a class for the full academic year.

 If accepted, the Young Scholar will meet with a faculty adviser or the director of special programs regarding course selection and placement.
-Most typically, students enroll in first- and second-year classes in mathematics, the sciences (biology, chemistry, and physics), foreign languages (Chinese, French, German, Russian, and Spanish, plus Latin and ancient Greek), the arts (theatre, music, dance, and art) and the social sciences (economics and psychology).
+Most typically, students enroll in first- and second-year classes in mathematics, the sciences (biology, chemistry, and physics), foreign languages (Chinese, French, German, Russian, and Spanish, plus Latin and ancient Greek), the arts (theatre, music, dance, and art) and the social sciences (economics, history and political science).
 Occasionally students also may be able to take classes in philosophy, psychology, or religion although space is very limited in those areas.
-It is important to understand, however, that Reed gives priority in enrollment to the undergraduate degree students, and therefore space limitations may restrict Young Scholar access to certain classes.
+It is important to understand that Reed gives priority in enrollment to the undergraduate degree students, and therefore space limitations may restrict Young Scholar access to certain classes.
 While applicants may apply to more than one qualifying subject (example: physics and mathematics), Young Scholars may take only one course per semester, for which Reed College credit will be granted.
 Continued participation in the program for the second semester, however, is contingent upon satisfactory completion of the first, and the recommendation of the professor.